Dynamic Ecological System Measures: Methods

 The effect of one compartment on another through direct transactions is relatively easier to analyze, even in complex networks.
 The proposed subsystem partitioning methodology enables also the determination of the effect of one compartment indirectly through other compartments on another or itself within the system.
 In fact, parallel to the definitions of the direct, indirect, acyclic, cycling and transfer (\texttt{diact}) flows and storages, we systematically introduce all the \texttt{diact} effect measures and indices in this section.

-Based on the transfer flows introduced above, the {\em transfer effect measures} and {\em indices} and the corresponding {\em system efficiencies} and {\em stress} are formulated below at the compartmental level.
+Based on the transfer (or total) flows introduced above, the {\em transfer (total) effect measures} and {\em indices} and the corresponding {\em system efficiencies} and {\em stress} are formulated below at the compartmental level.
 The subcompartmental level formulations in parallel are straightforward, using the transfer subflows and substorages instead of the transfer flows and storages.

 The {\em flow-based transfer effect index} will be defined as the transfer flow normalized by total system throughflow.
 The flow-based {\em system transfer efficiency} will then be defined as the time derivative of the effect index, and, so, it measures the rate of change of the dynamic index.
 The {\em storage-based transfer effect index} and {\em system efficiency} can similarly be defined, using the transfer storages instead of the transfer flows and total system storage for normalization.
 Therefore, the flow- and storage-based effect indices are fractions of total inward system throughflow and storage, respectively.
 Both flow- and storage-based effect indices quantify the influence of system compartments on each other.
 The storage-based formulations represent the history of interactions during $[t_1,t]$ while the flow-based formulations represent simultaneous interactions at time $t$.